-Investment Trusts have long been less popular than mutual funds, but this is changing.
+Investment trusts have traditionally been less popular than mutual funds, but this is changing.
 Recent figures from the Association of Investment Companies (AIC) show that investments in these trusts reached record levels in the last twelve months.

 Both types of fund have their advantages and disadvantages, and it is important that you understand how each type of fund works, so that you can work out which structure is right for you.